 Install the starter in reverse order.

-Removing and checking the starter of the F4R engine
+Removing and checking the engine starter F4R

-Disconnect the negative terminal of the battery.
+Disconnect the negative battery terminal.

 Remove the air intake with the resonator assembly